wuellner/PushNotifications/README.md

 media.play();
 ```

-#### Handling Notifications that are received while app is in the Background
+#### Handling notifications that are received while app is in the Background
 ```js

 // result contains any error description text returned from the plugin call